I've just returned to Villa Twaklinilkawt from Adelaide Oval.

 Thanks @Adele we are grateful to have you perform in #Adelaide you were brilliant pic.twitter.com/tksupNtcqg— Vincent Tarzia, MP (@VincentTarzia) March 13, 2017

-Well, I must say it is not at all surprising that someone like that would have stage fright in such an immensely large theatre, particularly without a roof.
-The seating for the audience members was not particularly comfortable either, as indicated by their frequent squirming.
+Well, I must say I find it not at all surprising that someone like that would have stage fright in such an immensely large theatre, particularly without a roof.
+The seating for the audience members was not at all comfortable either, as indicated by their frequent squirming.

 Ethereal Theatre of the Twaklinesque: How to Overcome Stage Fright on the World Stage https://t.co/Z5qSYjvaky— Adelaide Reporting (@AdelaideAdagia) March 13, 2017

-There have been many other reviews of the concert, most of which say much the same thing, which is not much at all.
+There have been many other reviews of the performance, most of which say much the same thing, which is not much at all.

 Adele leaves Adelaide in love: ADELE swept into town in true rock-star style, arriving by private jet late just… https://t.co/EVESF0LkzT— Geelong Journal (@geelongjournal) March 13, 2017